 Pneumonia can be a mild illness or it can be something much more serious.
-Pneumonia can be life threatening, especially in babies, young children and the elderly, so it’s important to see a doctor right away.
+Pneumonia can be life threatening, especially in babies, young children and people older than 60, so it’s important to see a doctor right away.

-The most common signs and symptoms are:
+The most common symptoms of pneumonia are:

 - feeling generally tired and unwell

 - have pain in the chest that is worse with breathing or coughing